rohith7799/retail_price_CICD/readme.txt

+# in this project, i have developed a github actions to activate on push
+# once activated, the git hub actions will build the docker image, push onto the docker hub automatically
 # to create docker image cmd = docker build -t rohithkumar124/retail_app
 # to run container cmd = docker run -p 5000:5000 rohithkumar124/retail_app
 # to push image to docker hub cmd = docker push rohithkumar124/retail_app